Multi-query Robotic Manipulator Task Sequencing with Gromov-Hausdorff Approximations: INTRODUCTION

 We are interested in developing a method that efficiently solves the RTSP for practical situations that require repeated, rapid, and reliable planning, where major structures in the environment are static.
 A common example is a manipulator that must inspect and grasp objects from shelves and cabinets in a domestic or warehouse environment~\cite{srinivasa2012herb,dogar2013physics,morrison2018cartman}.
 The shelves are static and their dimensions can be measured beforehand, while the objects on the shelves might not be known and their locations can change.

-Multi-query planners such as the probabilistic road map~(PRM)~\cite{kavraki1996probabilistic} aim to gain efficiency through computational reuse; a computationally costly offline process generates a data structure that can then be repeatedly queried efficiently by a low-cost online process.
-Inspired by PRMs, in this work, we seek a data structure that facilitates fast online task sequencing whilst providing some practical trajectory quality guarantees.
+Multi-query planners such as the probabilistic roadmap~(PRM)~\cite{kavraki1996probabilistic} aim to gain efficiency through computational reuse; a computationally costly offline process generates a data structure that can then be repeatedly queried efficiently by a low-cost online process.
+Inspired by PRMs, in this work, we seek a data structure that facilitates fast online task sequencing whilst providing some practical path quality guarantees.

-Critically, we identify a particularly desirable property of motion plans: \textbf{if two coordinates are close in task space, a smooth, short trajectory exists between them in configuration space.} We propose to decompose the task space into subspaces, such that trajectories through a particular subspace satisfy this property.
+Critically, we identify a particularly desirable property of motion plans: \textbf{if two coordinates are close in task space, a smooth, short path exists between them in configuration space.} We propose to decompose the task space into subspaces, such that paths through a particular subspace satisfy this property.
 We achieve this by establishing a bounding relation between distances in task space and corresponding distances in configuration space.
 Such a mapping between metric spaces is known as an $\epsilon$-Gromov-Hausdorff approximation~($\epsilon$-GHA).

-We present the \emph{Hausdorff approximation planner~(HAP)}\footnote[1]{\tt Open-source implementation of HAP will be accessible at \url{https://github.com/UTS-RI/HAP-py}} which, given a task space and obstacle configuration, computes a set of covering $\epsilon$-GHAs.
+We present the \emph{Hausdorff approximation planner~(HAP)}\footnote[1]{\tt Open-source implementation of HAP available at: \url{https://github.com/UTS-RI/HAP-py}} which, given a task space and obstacle configuration, computes a set of covering $\epsilon$-GHAs.
 These mappings provide a compact structure to efficiently plan over and additionally disambiguate kinematic redundancy by providing a unique mapping from task space to configuration space.
 This is key to our approach for efficiently solving RTSPs where multiple tasks can be clustered based on their associated subspaces, resulting in a set of reduced sequencing problems that can be solved independently.